AndrewRachuig/telco_classification_project/README.md

 - Deliver a report that a non-data scientist can read through and understand what steps were taken, why and the resulting outcome

 ### Audience
-- My target audience for my notebook walkthrough is my direct manager and their manager
+- Target audience for my notebook walkthrough is my direct manager and their manager
 - Codeup Data Science instructors and students

 ### Project Deliverables